-Now in its third year, the moral political economy project is a network of over 80 academics, journalists, politicians, civil society activists, and technologists concerned with the future of capitalist democracies/our society.
+Now in its third year, the moral political economy project is a network of over 80 academics, journalists, politicians, civil society activists, and technologists concerned with the future of capitalist democracies.
 The project emerged from the recognition that the current political economic framework is fraying and seeks to build a new one: an endeavor made more critical by COVID-19, the racial justice movement, and increased political polarization across the globe.
 The new framework draws on the best social scientific knowledge about humans and their behavior to better serve the needs of individuals, society, and the environment.

 Access an interview with Margaret Levi speaking about the project here.
 The interview is part of "Human Centered," a podcast about the Center's projects and the scholars who undertake them.
 Renowned journalist and former CASBS fellow John Markoff serves as host.